Equine Assisted Learning & Personal Development

 Learning Life Skills That Last A Lifetime!

 Equine assisted learning (EAL), which combines experiential learning, interaction with equines, and life skills education to increase participants' affective, physiological, and behavioral regulation.
-Equine Assisted Learning (EAL) offers unmounted and mounted equine learning programs in Efrat, Israel (54 minutes south of Jerusalem).
+Equine Assisted Learning (EAL) offers unmounted and mounted equine learning programs.

 What is Equine Assisted Learning?

 Equine assisted learning (EAL) is an experiential method where the focus may be on developing specific skills as well as social, emotional and behavioral development.
 This focus on life skills can be related to academic achievement and classroom behavior, personal growth and exploration or professional pursuits such as leadership development and executive coaching.

 Who facilitates EAL?

 EAL interventions and learning opportunities are facilitated alongside specialist practitioner and National Titled Equestian, Esther Abta.

 Esther Abta is a licensed Israeli Social Worker and multi-Regional, National, and World Champion competitor.
 She has combined her knowledge of horses as well as her training as a Social Worker to provide individual or group sessions.